 The first step to becoming a cosmetologist is finding the best beauty school for your career goals.
 Your best bet is to start by contacting schools in your state that understand the requirements, job landscape, local employers, and other information that will help you move forward.
-You can also click here for more information about what you learn in cosmetology school.
+You can also learn about topics covered in cosmetology school.
 Many beauty schools offer several start dates throughout the year.
 See what programs are starting soon in your city!

-You will need to check with each school, but there is a general set of requirements that top cosmetology schools adhere to.
-These would include:
+Licensing requirements and therefore school requirements vary by state, but there is a general set of requirements that top cosmetology schools adhere to.
+These include:

 - GED or high school education